ntourne/chatgpt-cheat-sheet/README.md

 # ChatGPT Cheat Sheet
-Most of the prompts listed below were obtained from the [ChatGPT Prompt Engineering for Developers](https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/) course from DeepLearning.AI and OpenAI.
+These prompts listed below were obtained from the [ChatGPT Prompt Engineering for Developers](https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/) course by DeepLearning.AI and OpenAI.

 Summarizing
 -----------